 If your business is temporarily unable to trade

 You must keep evidence if your business has been unable to trade due to coronavirus, such as:

 - a record of dates where you had to close due to government restrictions

-- Contact Tracing Service communications - if you've been instructed to self-isolate in-line with NHS guidelines and are unable to work from home (if you've been abroad and have to self-isolate, this does not count)
+- NHS testing and tracing communications - if you’ve been instructed to self-isolate in-line with NHS guidelines and are unable to work from home

 - a letter or email from the NHS asking you to shield

-- test results if you've been diagnosed with coronavirus
+- test results if you've been diagnosed with COVID-19

 - letters or emails from your child's school with information on closures or reduced hours